 Below is a summarized how-to for Ophcrack.
 However, I highly recommend my step by step guide with screenshots if you're not familiar with Windows password recovery software and need a more detailed walkthrough.

-An ISO file contains everything that should go on a disc in a single file.
+An ISO file contains everything that should go on a disc or flash drive, all in a single file.
 The Ophcrack LiveCD ISO file contains SliTaz (a Linux distribution), the Ophcrack software, and other files needed to recover passwords.
 Don't worry about the details: the Ophcrack LiveCD is fully automatic so you need no Linux experience whatsoever.

-After downloading, burn the Ophcrack ISO image to a blank disc - a CD, DVD, or BD will work.
-Burning an ISO file is a different than burning a normal file.
-Check out How To Burn an ISO Image File to a CD, DVD, or BD for more on that topic.
+If you've burned ISO images before, go for it.
+If not, please know that burning an ISO file is very different than burning normal files.
+Check out How To Burn an ISO Image File to a CD, DVD, or BD for a complete tutorial.

-After burning, boot from the disc by rebooting your PC with your newly created CD, DVD, or BD in the drive.
+After creating the Ophcrack disc, boot from the disc by restarting your computer with your newly created CD, DVD, or BD in the drive.
 Linux will load, Ophcrack will start, and the password recovery will begin.

-Ophcrack will locate the users on your Windows system and begin cracking their passwords.
+Once you have Ophcrack going, either via the disc you burned or the flash drive you created, it will locate the users on your Windows system and begin cracking their passwords.
 The process is automatic - you don't usually need to type or click anything.
 When the passwords are displayed on screen, write them down.

-Remove the disc, reset your computer, and then log on to Windows with your newly recovered password!
+Remove the disc or flash drive, reset your computer, and then log on to Windows with your newly recovered password!

 Having Problems Using Ophcrack?

-Also, be sure to check out my Windows Password Recovery Programs FAQ for answers to the most common questions I get about these tools.
+Also, be sure to check out my Windows Password Recovery Programs FAQ for answers to the most common questions I get about these tools and methods.